 In February 2008, Contenda completed the ridden and showjumping components of his stallion lisencing to become a fully licensed stallion with the ACE group.
 Contenda scored 9's for his jumping technique and scope and 8.5's for his ridability and performance under saddle.
 German assessor, Gerd Kunst, after seeing Contenda jumping commented that he would like to take Contenda back to Germany with him!

-In eventing, Contenda has shown a huge talent for all 3 phases.
-Contenda consistently scores above 70% in the dressage phase , a clear round in the showjumping phase can always be expected and he shows speed, endurance and bravery in the cross country phase with his large groundcovernig stride and powerful jump.
+In eventing, Contenda has shown a huge talent for all three phases.
+Contenda consistently scores above 70% in the dressage phase, a clear round in the show jumping phase can always be expected and he shows speed, endurance and bravery in the cross country phase with his large groundcovering stride and powerful jump.

-Contenda returned to eventing training with Shane Rose in mid February 2013.
-We did not have to wait long for Contenda to start winning again with Shane and Contenda winning the Pre Novice event at Albury International Horse trials.
-Two weeks later Shane and Contenda won the 1 star class at Sydney International 3 Day Event.
-The following month Shane and Contenda placed a very close 2nd at Melbourne International 3 day Event.
-This was followed by two more wins at 1 star level the following month at the Taworth International Event and Sydney Witner Event.
+By mid-February 2013 Contenda was again successful with Shane Rose and together they won the Pre Novice event at Albury International Horse trials.
+Two weeks later they won the 1* class at Sydney International 3 Day Event, and the following month Shane and Contenda placed a very close 2nd at Melbourne International Three Day Event.
+This was followed by two more wins at 1* level the following month at the Taworth International Event and Sydney Witner Event.

 Contendro received Premium status at the 1999 stallion approval in Verden, and then went on to be sovereign winner of the 100 day stallion performance test in Adelheidsdorf.
 Where he received the highest scores in all indices and was the absolute best in jumping.
 In 2001, he was placed amongst the best at the Holstein Reitpferdchampionat and was nominated for the Bundeschampionat for German Riding horses.